 The Tribunal is composed of seven judges who must be of different nationalities, as was the case for the Administrative Tribunal of the League of Nations.
 They are appointed by the International Labour Conference on a recommendation of the Governing Body of the International Labour Office for a renewable period of 3 years.
-The Tribunal meets normally twice a year, in spring and autumn, for a period of 3-4 weeks, at the headquarters of the ILO in Geneva.
+The Tribunal meets normally twice a year, in spring and autumn, for a period of 3 to 4 weeks, at the headquarters of the ILO in Geneva.
 At each session it delivers approximately 90 judgments on cases which are generally examined in accordance with the procedure set out in Articles 6, 8 and 9 of its Rules or in accordance with the summary procedure provided for in Article 7 of the Rules.

 The Tribunal is serviced by a Registry, comprising a Registrar and a small team of legal officers.
 The Registry's secretariat receives the documents submitted in the course of the proceedings and replies to requests for information.